Alan Hudson Day Treatment Centre

 Redevelopment and expansion works were undertaken at the Treatment Centre in 2019, to accommodate the increasing volume and changing needs of people who require our care.
 The Hudson Foundation were the primary donor for the internal works, with the Friends of Wisbech Hospital and the Robert Hall Trust contributing additional funds.

-Thanks to this extensive work we now have: space for private consultation, giving improved privacy and dignity; more treatment rooms with equipment to support patients with complex needs; dedicated complementary therapy and diversional activity rooms; increased Hospice at Home services to improve end of life choices; added rooms enabling us to support more patients and their families each day.
+Thanks to this extensive work we now have: space for private consultation, giving improved privacy and dignity; more treatment rooms with equipment to support patients with complex needs; dedicated complementary therapy and diversional activity rooms; increased Hospice at Home services to improve end of life choices; added rooms enabling us to support more patients and their families each day and a landscaped garden full of colour, creativity and flowers and plants to stimulate the senses.

-As well as accessing our specialist team who can help with symptom management and control, spiritual support and providing relaxing therapies, our Creative Activities Coordinator guides provides creative therapy sessions allowing patients to discover a new talent or enjoy a long-forgotten hobby.
+As well as accessing our specialist team who can help with symptom management and control, spiritual support and providing relaxing therapies, our Life Celebration Coordinator guides provides creative therapy sessions allowing patients to discover a new talent or enjoy a long-forgotten hobby.

-During the coronavirus pandemic, we have created ’51 Questions’ to help spark memories and conversations between patients and their family or friends.
+We created ’51 Questions’ to help spark memories and conversations between patients and their family or friends, these can be used at anytime.

-Our Cambridge based site is now delivering Virtual Living Well services.
+Our Cambridge based site is now delivering both face to face and Virtual Living Well services.
 Where there is a need, we are able to refer patients into this scheme, although they will be supported by the team based in Cambridge for these sessions, rather than Wisbech.

 Patients will be invited to join via Zoom for a weekly programme of group sessions such as exercise, management of fatigue, anxiety or breathlessness, music therapy, relaxation and more.